 Distribution

-Marketing and Public Relations sends news releases to up to 90 daily, weekly and monthly newspapers and magazines, and broadcast stations in the tricounty area and beyond.
+Marketing and Public Relations sends news releases to dozens of daily, weekly and monthly newspapers and magazines, and broadcast stations in the tricounty area and beyond.
 All news releases are posted to the News section on the CF website.